qchenevier/MBA_memoire/doc/reaction_organization.md

 Very few businesses are gaining the full value of technologically-enabled change.
 Manufacturers' ERP systems have improved process efficiency and are providing better financial data for strategic decisions, but companies have not yet retrained buyers in how to use the information in negotiating with suppliers [@Westerman2011].
 Some firms are conducting experiments in different business units, but not conducting a unified digital transformation of the customer experience [@Westerman2011].

+#### Value Disciplines and Competitive Forces to propose an Organizational response

+Once having assessed the forces affecting competition in an industry and their underlying causes, @Porter1979 suggests to define a strategy by:

+- identifying the company's strengths and weaknesses
+- devising a plan of action that may include:
+  - positioning the company so that its capabilities provide the best defense against the competitive force
+  - influencing the balance of the forces through strategic moves, thereby improving the company's position

+To this end, we suggest to analyze the organizations' strengths using the 3 Value Disciplines introduced by @Treacy1993: Operational Excellence, Customer Intimacy, Product Leadership.
+Those 3 value disciplines are described by @Treacy1993 as following:

+- Operational excellence means providing customers with reliable products or services at competitive prices and delivered with minimal diﬃculty or inconvenience [@Treacy1993].
+- Customer intimacy means segmenting and targeting markets precisely and then tailoring offerings to match exactly the demands of those niches [@Treacy1993].
+- Product leadership means offering customers leading-edge products and services that consistently enhance the customer's use [@Treacy1993].

+Those 3 value disciplines are not mutually exclusive and should be viewed more as "flavors" than "separate groups".
+Depending on the size of the organization, it could be focusing on more than one value discipline.

+We also introduce a mapping of the 5 competitive forces introduced by @Porter1979 on each orgniazations' strength (or "flavor").
+Those forces are seen as being more probably the weak points for a certain type of organizational strength, but they are also greatly depending on the industry context in which the organization is evolving.

+The purpose of using the value disciplines and the competitive forces and this mapping between them is to help guide the focus of the analyst on areas which could be more relevant.
+Those frameworks are well known in the consulting field, so this will help make connections with analysts' previous experiences.
+Yet the proposed mapping is flexible and ultimately all the influencing factors should be considered.

+The goal of this part is to help an organization understand its capabilities and how it can improve it in the frame of digitalization.

+#### Digitalization is abolishing former constraints on Strategy

+According to @Treacy1993, businesses should align strategic goals along one of three value disciplines: low cost ("operational excellence"), constant innovation ("product leadership"), or customized oﬀerings ("customer intimacy").
+Failing to choose, said the authors, meant "ending up in a muddle" [@Downes2013].

+This constraint on Strategy is formulated as is by @Treacy1993:

+> Companies that have taken leadership positions in their industries in the last decade typically have done so by narrowing their business focus, not broadening it, in line with one of three value disciplines: operational excellence, customer intimacy, or product leadership [@Treacy1993].

+Disrupters, however, are thoroughly undisciplined.
+They start life with better performance at a lower price and greater customization.
+They compete with mainstream products on all three value disciplines right from the start.
+Consider the three major costs in a product or service: the parts and manufacturing, the embedded technologies and intellectual property, and a prorated share of development costs.
+By continually and dramatically lowering all three at once, today's technology makes it possible to sell new products and services more cheaply than the inferior alternatives they displace [@Downes2013].

+Google Maps Navigation competes with stand-alone GPS devices on all three value disciplines: It is clearly the cost leader.
+It is constantly being updated and rereleased, making it the leading innovator as well.
+And by oﬀering seamless integration with mobile phone contact lists, the web, e-mail, and apps such as Yelp, it likewise wins on the dimension of customer intimacy [@Downes2013].

+Under these conditions you can't win simply by becoming more disciplined with your current strategy.
+More rigorous strategic focus just blinds you to the next wave of disruption coming at you from the side [@Downes2013].

 ### Assess your organizational value